Calvinism Versus Lutheranism

 Q: Are there any common ground between Lutherans and Calvinists?

 A: Absolutely!
 Despite their differences, both denominations share core Protestant beliefs, including sola scriptura, sola gratia, and sola fide.
-They both emphasize the authority of scripture and the centrality of faith in Christ for salvation.
+They both underline the authority of scripture and the centrality of faith in Christ for salvation.
 They also share a strong emphasis on biblical literacy and theological reflection.

 Q: Can a Lutheran and a Calvinist worship together?